 After the data is stored into DDR memory, the host application can then access it.

 Expand the CIPS_NOC group.
-Notice that the last transactions on the cips_noc_0_M00_AXI_tlm and the cips_noc_0_S00_AXI_tlm interfaces as following.
+The last transactions on the cips_noc_0_M00_AXI_tlm and the cips_noc_0_S00_AXI_tlm interfaces as shown in the following screenshot.
 This is the host application reading the data that was stored by the

 Zoom in and you should see the following.

 When emulation is finished, close the XSIM GUI, which closes the QEMU and the emulation.
 Discard the waveform at the pop-up prompt.